GEOPHONE FAQ

 Who makes/sells them?

-Here are a few links / phone numbers to companies that either make, lease or sell geophones:
+Here are a few links to companies that either make, lease or sell geophones:

 GeoSpace